 Friday was plagued by timing hassles – Aucklanders set out at sunrise, slithered around wet and winding roads and wondered how a place so near could be so far away.
 Most arrived eight hours later, two hours after the scheduled welcome.
 The pōwhiri at Mangahanea Marae took place before dusk with two members of Herbs still looking for Ruatoria.

-They must have felt like prodigal sons returning home.
+herbs must have felt like prodigal sons returning home.

 The members of the band present replied in speech and song to the eloquent Māori orators.
 They must have felt like prodigal sons returning home – all unable to respond in their own native language.